RobWin/supervisorclusterctl/docs/source/installation.rst

 `````````````````````````
 supervisorclusterctl requires `Supervisor <http://supervisord.org/>`_ to be installed on the remote nodes.

-Supervisor can also be installed via "pip":
+Supervisor can be installed via "pip":

 .. code-block:: bash